-With Al Servo AF, you can set the Al Servo AF's starting position with [.a.
-C.Fn II-11: Initial AFpt, ( ) Al Servo AF1 (p.422).
+With Al Servo AF, you can set the Al Servo AF's starting position with [.C.Fn II-11: Initial AFpt, (2) Al Servo AF] (p.422).
 As long as the Area AF frame can track the subject during shooting, focusing will continue.

-- When Al Servo AF mode is set with 45-point automatic selection AF, Large Zone AF, or Zone AF, the active AF point < □ > will keep switching to track the subject.
+- When Al Servo AF mode is set with 45-point automatic selection AF.
+Large Zone AF, or Zone AF, the active AF point < □ > will keep switching to track the subject.
 However, under certain shooting conditions (such as when the subject is small), it may not be able to track the subject. - If a peripheral AF point or a wide-angle lens is used, achieving focus may be difficult with an EOS-dedicated, external Speedlite's AF-assist beam.
 In such a case, use an AF point closer to the center. - When the AF point(s) light up, part or all of the viewfinder may light up in red.
 This is a characteristic of AF point display. - In low temperatures, the AF point's display may be difficult to see.
 This is a characteristic of AF point display.
 Also, the tracking response may become slower.

-selection mode + AF point, or only the AF point separately for the horizontal and vertical orientations (p.421).
+With [.....C.Fn II -10: Orientation linked AF point], you can set the AF area selection mode + AF point, or only the AF point separately for the horizontal and vertical orientations (p.421).